Germany: Oktoberfest & Bavaria (8 Days)

 Hanau, Germany (1 night)

 A short transfer from Frankfurt for a quiet recovery stop.
-As the birthplace of the Brothers Grimm, Hanau adds a light cultural note, but the main purpose here is simply to ease into the trip without the intensity of a larger city.
+As the birthplace of the Brothers Grimm, Hanau adds a light cultural note, but its primary purpose is to ease into the trip without the intensity of a larger city.

 Regensburg, Germany (2 nights)

 A compact, highly walkable UNESCO-listed city on the Danube, known for its exceptionally well-preserved medieval core, riverfront setting, and relaxed evening atmosphere.
-Regensburg feels smaller and calmer than many of Germany’s better-known cities, yet it offers plenty of architectural character.
+Regensburg offers architectural depth without the crowds of larger German cities.

 Hanau (1 Night)